How to de-stress on the road

 Find something really small you can do to treat yourself — don’t spend too much (that might cause more stress), but something as little as an extra ten minutes in bed or a chocolate bar can really help.
 Or better, get your travelling companion to get something for you.

 Don’t focus on what’s gone wrong, think about what’s gone right.
 More things go right than wrong, so why dwell on the negative?
-Think of five things that are good about today, even if they are tiny; at the moment, one of my small blessings is that I get to walk through a park every day on my way to work.
-Later in the day, just thinking about the ducklings I saw makes me smile.
+Think of five things that are good about today, even if they are tiny; at the moment, one of my small blessings is that we’re living near the sea.
+Just one glance out the window can help put me in a good mood.

 5. Make a list